-1. Position descriptions and position classifications will be developed by the Program Coordinator and Department Chair prior to the establishment of new positions or revising existing positions;
+1. Position descriptions and position classifications will be developed prior to establishment of new positions or revising existing positions;

 2. To accomplish either action, the appropriate unit administrator will complete those sections of the Position Profile Form that describe the title and nature of the position and the section that requires budget information;